visualizedata/data-structures/README.md

 * Hills, Part One (pp. 17-42)
 * [Express/Node Introduction](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction) (read carefully the "Node" introduction and quickly skim the "Express" introduction)

-**Weekly Assignment 1, due week 3:**
+**Weekly Assignment 1, due September 13 by 11:59pm:**
-You will "get" some HTML files, save them, and study their structure.
+You will study the structure of an HTML file and write a set of instructions (in narrative form, list form, and/or pseudo code) for parsing that HTML file.

 #### Documentation: